GoogleCloudPlatform/terraform-validator/docs/contributing/add_new_resource.md

 ```
 The output can help validate `Name`, `Type`, `Ancestry` attribute of a converted CAI asset.

 Note that you may need to create an actual resource in GCP if the asset you would like to list does not exist.
-Moreover, you will need to have relevant permission to proceed, especially to listing assets in folder and organization,
+Moreover, you will need to have relevant permission to proceed, especially to listing assets in folders and organizations.

 ## How to add support for a new resource